 There are even more differences to be noted than what I’ve mentioned.
 Some varieties do better under special conditions.
 Oklahoma Red, for instance, thrives better than many others in heavy clay soil.

 We face a problem in regard to sweet potato diversity.

 This diversity must be maintained.
-Though there may be a way to preserve seed stock which I don’t know about, the main method of preservation is to grow each variety every year, saving roots for making more slips.
+Though some organizations, such s the Seed Savers Exchange maintain tissue culture “libraries” of sweet potatoes, the main method of preservation is to grow each variety every year, saving roots for making more slips.
 This is not difficult but it involves time, work and garden space.
 There is a shortage of preservationists working with sweet potatoes.
 I’ve always promoted both Sandhill Preservation Center and Duck Creek Farms.
 These two vendors have grown and maintained more varieties than anyone I know.
-Yet Duck Creek Farms is getting out of the sweet potato slip business.
+Yet Duck Creek Farms may be getting out of the sweet potato slip business.
 I maintain and sell about a dozen varieties, which is my limit.

 A dozen varieties is about all I can maintain.

 I guestimate that it would take about at least 50 of me to make up for one of these suppliers, probably more.
 I intend to write a lesson, about how to produce and sell slips (cuttings) for Homesteading Edu’s course on “Growing Sweet Potatoes.”
 This is an activity which I LOVE.
 Perhaps you might enjoy it too.
 We need lots of gardeners to adopt these varieties and to make them available to others.
 Would you consider this?

 Sweet potatoes are diverse, and the best way to keep them that way is to grow and use them.

 The best “seed repository” is a group of people growing, using and sharing a variety.
 This is especially true for root crops like potatoes (Irish) and sweet potatoes.
 Almost nothing would go farther in sweet potato preservation than to help lots of people experience sweet potato diversity for themselves!